Is Dark Energy Increasing or Decreasing in the Late Universe?

 \subsection{Late linearization}

-Applying the MC process {with $N=\mathcal{O}(10^3)$} mentioned in \S \ref{App_dataprep}, we realize implementation (I) - late linearization - producing $w(z_i)$ values over all $z_i$ of Table. \ref{table:Hzdata} {using the invertible map \eqref{EQN_wcdm}.
-This transfers the calculation from $H(z)$-space to $w(z)$-space (Fig. \ref{fig:implementation}) with no loss of information}. {In this process $H_0$ derives from \eqref{EQN_anchor} based on a choice of {the control parameter} $\Omega_{m,0}$.
-For $H_0$ from the LDL this would correspond to $\Omega_{m,0}\simeq 0.265$, {included in our analysis} covering a broad range of $\Omega_{m,0}$ values.}
+We realize late linearization in implementation (I) with a large-$N$ MC process. {For each trial it produces} $w(a_i)$ values over all $a_i=1/(1+z_i)$ of Table \ref{table:Hzdata} using the invertible map \eqref{EQN_wcdm}.
+Implementation (I) thereby moves the analysis from $H(z)$ to $w(a)$ space (Fig. \ref{fig:implementation}) with no loss of information.
+In this approach, $H_0$ derives from \eqref{EQN_anchor} following a choice of the control parameter $\Omega_{m,0}$.
+For $H_0$ from the LDL, this corresponds to $\Omega_{m,0}\simeq0.265$.

-We next extract $w_0w_a$-estimates from the $w(z_i)$, through a linear fit to $w(z_i)$, using \eqref{EQN_w0wa}.
-The resulting PDFs are shown in Fig. \ref{fig:histogram}. {According to \S \ref{Sec:model}, late linearization produces ($w_0,w_a$)-estimates that are invariant of variations in $\Omega_{m,0}$ when the constraint \eqref{EQN_anchor} is satisfied.}
+We next extract $w_0w_a$ estimates through a linear fit to $w(z_i)$ using \eqref{EQN_w0wa} (Fig. \ref{fig:histogram}).
+According to \ref{Sec:model}, these $w_0w_a$ estimates are invariant under constraint-preserving variations in $\Omega_{m,0}$.

-{We therefore observe $w_0<-1$, consistent with results from \eqref{EQN_qw}, and $w_a>0$.
-This, in its own right, shows late linearization to be loyal to the data in use due to consistency with $w_0$ derived in \S \ref{App_dataprep}. }